louislam/uptime-kuma/CONTRIBUTING.md

 Patch release = the third digit ([Semantic Versioning](https://semver.org/))

-If for maybe security reasons, a library must be updated.
-Then you must need to check if there are any breaking changes.
+If for security / bug / other reasons, a library must be updated, breaking changes need to be checked by the person proposing the change.

 ## Translations